apache/www-site/content/info/verification.md

     gpg: Can't check signature: public key not found

 This means that we don't have the release manager's public key (`DE885DD3`) in our local system.
-You now need to retrieve the public key from a key server.
+You now need to retrieve the public key.
+The best source is the project's KEYS file.
+If you retrieve what seems to be the correct public key from a public key server, you must <a href="https://www.irif.fr/~jch/software/pgp-validating.html" target="_blank">validate it</a>.
 One popular server is `pgpkeys.mit.edu` (which has a [web interface](http://pgp.mit.edu/) ).
 The public key servers are linked together, so you should be able to connect to any key server.